Unique Historical Novel: "The Christmas Victory"

 2. Machelle Miller's review (Goodreads)

 First of all, let me say that this is a must read!!
-The story line is mixed with just the right amount of historical information, which makes the book both a learning tool as well as a heart-warming experience.
-The sermon itself is one that I will always remember, and leaves no doubt that it can change lives.
+The storyline is mixed with just the right amount of historical information, which makes the book both a learning tool as well as a heart-warming experience.
+The sermon itself is one that I will always remember and leaves no doubt that it can change lives.
 I loved the poem that eventually became the Christmas Carol "I Heard the Bells On Christmas Day."
-When I heard vs. 4 it brought tears to my eyes, because for the first time I realize what the original context might have been.
+When I heard vs. 4 it brought tears to my eyes, because for the first time I realized what the original context might have been.
 Thank you to James Becher for my signed advance copy, and the privilege of writing this review.

-View some excerpts from my new historical novel on Bublish:
+Here are some excerpts from my new historical novel on Bublish ("Buy" links included to the right of the excerpt):